-You will also gain an insight into how your computer actually works.
+Furthermore, you will get to gain an insight into how your computer actually works.
 Have you ever wondered how all the data you access on a daily basis is stored?
 Have you ever wondered how you can access unlimited information at your fingertips?
 Have you ever wondered why your computer has a noisy fan to keep it cool but your tablet does not?
 All these questions will be answered by studying GCSE Computer Science as we delve into the world of computing devices and components.